Danijel Marčeta

-Danijel Marčeta (born 4 January 1989) is a Slovenian footballer who plays for Sava Kranj.
+Danijel Marčeta (born 4 January 1989) is a Slovenian footballer who most recently played for Sava Kranj.

 Club career

 Marčeta started his career with his hometown team Triglav Kranj at the age of 18 in 2007.
 In his first season with Triglav in 2.
 SNL he played four games.
 In the all three seasons at the club, he made 37 appearances and scored 5 goals for Triglav.

 On 6 February 2009, it was announced that Marčeta had signed for Partizan on a four-year contract.
 He was given the number 16 shirt for Partizan.
 He made his debut for Partizan against Javor Ivanjica on 18 April 2009 in the Serbian SuperLiga.

 On 22 July 2009, Marčeta joined Scottish Premier League side Falkirk on an initial one-year loan.
 He made his debut for Falkirk on 15 August 2009 against Rangers coming on as a substitute for Tom Scobbie in the 46th minute.

 In summer 2012, after playing two seasons back home with FC Koper in the Slovenian First League, he moved abroad again, this time by joining S.S.
 Virtus Lanciano 1924 a newly promoted side of the Italian Serie B.